A muscle biopsy is the removal of a small piece of muscle tissue for examination.

 A muscle biopsy may also be done to tell the difference between nerve and muscle disorders.

-A muscle that has recently been injured, such as by an EMG needle, or is affected by a pre-existing condition, such as nerve compression, is not a good choice for a biopsy.
+A muscle that has recently been injured, such as by an EMG needle, or is affected by a pre-existing condition, such as nerve compression, should not be selected for a biopsy.

 A normal result means the muscle is normal.